ms-jpq/coq_nvim/docs/PERFORMANCE.md

 ### Incremental completion

-On the python end, this is done via collaborative multi-tasking.
+On the python end, this is done via collaborative multi-tasking similar to [React's new concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html).

+Instead of projecting the entirety of the result-set, rows are computed incrementally, in an interruptable fashion.

 More interestingly, on the SQLite end:

 `coq.nvim` launches half a dozen independent in memory SQLite virtual machines in their own threads.

-This is done in part because it allows the SQLite VMs to each respond without having to wait on unrelated operations.
+This is done in part because it allows the SQLite VMs to each progress without having to block on unrelated operations.

 ### Soft Deadlines